atecon/PairPlot/README.md

 	* Bugfix: Catch error in case size of width or height is less than 100.
 	* Bugfix: Sample 2 not working before as reference to dataset `iris.gdt` was missing.
 	* Ensure that the `factor` series is of type 'discrete'.
 If not, an error message is thrown.
+	* Throw an error if the `factor` series has more than 16 distinct values.

 * **v0.99 (July 2024)**
 	* Add new parameter `title` for setting an overall title